- Venezuela is often seen as a great example of the power of Bitcoin against an inflation-heavy fiat currency

 Venezuela is often held up as the perfect ideological reason for Bitcoin’s existence – a form of payment free from government interference that can be used instead of a national currency made unusable by hyperinflation.
-Stories of Bitcoin helping people in desperate need of basic necessities have abounded in recent months, but one journalist, Leigh Cuen, has explored the crypto phenomenon in the country and sees a more complicated adoption story.
+Stories of Bitcoin helping people in desperate need of basic necessities have abounded in the past, but one journalist, Leigh Cuen, knows more than many about the crypto phenomenon in the country, and she sees a more complicated adoption story.

 A Tool to Get Dollars

-Cuen detailed her findings on the crypto/Venezuela use case during a recent appearance on the Crypto Street Podcast where she explained how Bitcoin’s use in the country is more multifaceted than a simple currency alternative:
+Cuen detailed her findings on the crypto/Venezuela use case in a recent podcast where she explained how Bitcoin’s use in the country is more multifaceted than a simple currency alternative:

 A lot of people are still using Bitcoin as a tool through which to get dollars, through which to get another asset they are more familiar with that they can use in different ways on international markets.
 A lot of people, especially middle class to upper middle class people, use it for remittances to send money abroad or to receive money from abroad [in order to] pay for any amount of things that they couldn’t buy in a local store, while a lot of the people that are lower income use crypto to purchase food or other necessities from local merchants at accept it and will then go and sell it in a place where those foods are good and services are not available.